raduionescu/MOROCO-Tweets/README.md

 Please cite the corresponding work (see citation.bib file to obtain the citation in BibTex format) if you use this data set and software (or a modified version of it) in any scientific work:

 **[1] Mihaela Găman, Radu Tudor Ionescu.
 The Unreasonable Effectiveness of Machine Learning in Moldavian versus Romanian Dialect Identification.
-ArXiv, 2020 [(link to paper)](https://arxiv.org/abs/2007.15700).**
+International Journal of Intelligent Systems, 2021 [(link to preprint)](https://arxiv.org/abs/2007.15700).**

 ## 3. Description